1ynxy/mesh-net/README.md

 ### 2.3.1 mesh-network potential pitfalls

 The first pitfall the one might encounter with this architecture is the issue of authority.
 As there is no one central device that is not a user there is no viable peer that can be selected as an authoritative member of the network.
 Every peer has the same level of trust, and so the network is open to exploitation.
+Peer-to-peer game architectures provide better scaling, but open the game to additional cheating, since players are responsible for distributing events and storing state, Jardine, J, et al, 2008 [?].
 One potential solution to this problem is to provide versions of the client which do not act as in-game entities, but continue to interact with the network as is normal.
 These clients will be able to compare and analyse inputs from all peers connected to the network and will be able to single out potential malicious devices.
 Other solutions include industry standard methods of anti-tampering, such as hashing game files and comparing results with expected hashes or those of peers in the network.
 Unfortunately a number of these methods are no longer applicable with no central authority.

 A second hurdle which is that of a problem with handling connections between devices on Local Area Network (LAN) versus devices on Wide Area Network (WAN).
 Any users that wish to be accessible from outside of their local network must port-forward the connection on their router.
 The only way to test if this port forward is active is to connect to the device from outside of the network, which complicates the process considerably.
 Listing device accessibility in the network image is a must, as this information is required when picking a new target for reconnecting.